Original airdate: June 15th, 2015

 - Kick the Dog: Pearl basically teaches Connie to view herself as lesser than Steven.
 Steven's having none of it, and convinces her to again view herself as his friend and equal.

 - Lady and Knight: Pearl invokes a gender flipped version with Steven and Connie, and says she had a similar relationship with Rose.

 - Leeroy Jenkins: According to Garnet, Pearl had a habit of jumping into battle to protect Rose without any concern for her own safety.

 - Lyrical Dissonance: Pearl's song sounds like something out of a pleasant musical about dedication to another, and then it suddenly starts taking a dark turn with Pearl talking about how worthless her own life is, and Connie thinking the same with Pearl encouraging her to do so.

-- Meaningful Echo: "Would you share this Jam with me?"
+- Meaningful Echo: Steven gets Connie to let him join her spar with a line from their earlier song: "Won't you share this Jam with me?"

 - Mundane Utility: The laundry room on the statue's hand, as shown in the title card, appears in this episode.
 The large gem is actually a warp pad.
 So instead of just keeping the washer and dryer in the house, the Gems hauled them up there and installed a warp pad for easy travel.

 - Mysterious Mist: Pearl moves around the clouds in the Sky Arena to create a literal Fog of War during Connie's training.